NEW: Effective 2018-2019, all accounting courses, certificates, and the AAS degree can be completed online.

 The goal of the Accounting Associate curriculum is to prepare students for employment in accounting positions upon completion of the degree or certificates.
-Graduates may qualify as tax aides, assistants to controllers or staff accountants.
+Graduates may qualify as CPA's, tax accountants, staff accountants, payroll accountants, and other related positions.

-For more information about Oakton's accounting program, see the Frequently Asked Questions or contact Leslie Van Wolvelear, student advisor for the accounting program, at 847.376.7135 or firstname.lastname@example.org.
+For more information about Oakton's accounting program, see the Frequently Asked Questions or contact Leslie Van Wolvelear, Co-Chair and Student Advisor for the accounting program, at 847.376.7135 or firstname.lastname@example.org.